zephyrproject-rtos/zephyr/boards/st/stm32f429i_disc1/doc/index.rst

 Other hardware features are not yet supported on Zephyr porting.

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/st/stm32f429i_disc1/stm32f429i_disc1_defconfig`

-	``boards/arm/stm32f429i_disc1/stm32f429i_disc1_defconfig``

 Pin Mapping